trailofbits/publications/datasets/smart_contract_audit_findings/README.md

 # Smart Contract Audit Findings

-Format of findings files is CSV containing:
+Audit findings are presented in a CSV with the following fields:

 - *type*: category of the finding
 - *severity*: high - low, estimate of impact of the finding